sophos/SOREL-20M/README.md

 All scripts have multiple commands, documented via --help

-# Quickstart

 Once you have cloned the repository, enter the repository directory and create a conda environment:

 ```
 cd SoReL-20M
 conda env create -f environment.yml
 conda activate sorel
 ```

 Ensure that you have the SOREL data in a local directory.
 Edit `config.py` to indicate the device to use (CPU or CUDA) as well as the dataset location and desired checkpoint directory.
+The dataset location should point to the folder that contains the `meta.db` file.

+The file `shas_missing_ember_features.json` contains a list of sha256 values that indicate samples for which no Ember v2 feature values could be extracted; the location of this file can be passed to `--remove_missing_features` parameter in `train.train_network`, `evaluate.evaluate_network`, and `evaluate.evaluate_lgb` to significantly speed up the data loading time.
+If is it not provided, you should specify `--remove_missing_features=True`; if the dataloader reaches a missing feature it will cause an error.

 You can train a neural network model with the following (note that config.py values can be overridden via command line switches:
 ```